 Two or three letters of recommendation are required for admission to all RIT graduate programs except those offered by the College of Business.
 Recommendations should come from members of the academic community and/or workplace professionals who know your qualifications for graduate study.
 Please do not send more than three letters of recommendation.

 When sending your supporting documents as attached to the online application, checklists are not automatically updated.
 All documemts must first be verified by our office and then logged on our system manually.
-During our peak periods, we recieve hundreds of application documents each day, so it takes us a bit longer to update checklists.
+During our peak periods, we receive hundreds of application documents each day, so it takes us a bit longer to update checklists.
 Please be patient and feel free to check with us by phone or chat for an update.

 We feel strongly that no qualified student should refuse to consider RIT because of cost.
 We offer a full range of traditional financial aid programs and a number of innovative financing plans.
-Each year, RIT provides nearly $24 million in merit scholarships and graduate tuition remission to approximately 2,600 graduate students.
+Each year, RIT provides more than $27 million in merit scholarships and graduate tuition remission to approximately 2,500 graduate students.
 For more information regarding financial support for graduate students please refer to the Graduate Costs & Financial Aid page.

 Graduate scholarships and assistantships are awarded to graduate students in most academic departments.
 Awards are based on academic excellence.
 The amount of the award varies by student and department.
 Both undergrad and grad students may also apply to work part-time on campus once they arrive at RIT.
 Most students work 10-20 hours per week, and earn minimum wage.